 The inductor ripple current has a direct effect on the choice of the inductor value.
-Choosing smaller values of $\Delta I_L$ requires large inductances and reduces the current loop gain (the converter will approach voltage mode).
+Choosing smaller values of ΔI_L requires large inductances and reduces the current loop gain (the converter will approach voltage mode).

-Accepting larger values of $\Delta I_L$ allows the use of low inductances, but results in higher input current ripple, greater core losses, and in some cases, subharmonic oscillation.
-A good starting point for $\chi$ is 0.2 and careful evaluation of system stability should be made to ensure adequate design margin.
+Accepting larger values of ΔI_L allows the use of low inductances, but results in higher input current ripple and greater core losses.
+It is recommended that χ falls in the range of 0.2 to 0.6.